MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **action** - Action will be either drag or drop

-- **location** - In case of a drag action, this will let us know from which location the user started the drag.
-In case of a drop action, this will let us know where the user dropped the file that was being dragged.
+- **location** - In case of a drag action, this lets us know from which location the user started the drag.
+In case of a drop action, this lets us know where the user dropped the file that was being dragged.

-- **source** – In the case of a drop action, this will let us know from which location the user started the drag.
+- **source** – In the case of a drop action, this lets us know from which location the user started the drag.
 This helps us better discover issues with a specific source like OneDrive or Files into a specific drop location, such as a new email.

 #### drawer.event